 The Oxford Study Abroad Programme (OSAP) is a division of The Washington International Studies Council (WISC).
 WISC is the legal company name, though operationally WISC and OSAP are the same program (same staff, same services, etc.).
 In short, OSAP is the trading name of WISC.

 Because of this, all institutions and students who had been previously applying using a WISC application, or via the WISC website, should now use this (OSAP) website.

-The Washington International Studies Council (WISC), the legal business name of the Oxford Study Abroad Programme (OSAP), holds accreditation from both the Quality Assurance Agency for Higher Education (QAA) and the British Accreditation Council (BAC), as well as a highly trusted Tier 4 Licence from U.K. Visas and Immigration.
+The Washington International Studies Council (WISC), the legal business name of the Oxford Study Abroad Programme (OSAP), holds accreditation from both the Quality Assurance Agency for Higher Education (QAA) and the British Accreditation Council (BAC), as well as a Tier 4 Sponsor Licence from U.K. Visas and Immigration.
 For details, please visit this page.

 "The JCR provided a warm welcome, socially, academically, and athletically, without any regard to associate member status."

 "The work was challenging and both my tutors were wonderful!
 Joining the crew team was one of the best things I did here; I would highly recommend getting involved in sports because you get to know so many people and meet lots of British students."